gopipm/Autonomous-Car-Simulation-with-Genetic-Algorithm/README.md

 - Genetic algorithm for evolving better-performing cars over generations
 - Real-time visualization of car sensors (LiDAR-like rays)
 - 3D-like visualization of the car's perspective
+- **New:** A dedicated "About" panel providing detailed information about the simulation, its features, and controls.
+- **New:** A clear information bar above the simulation canvas displaying real-time generation, speed, and distance from obstacles.

 ## Files Structure